Unforgettable Wedding at Saint James Hotel Red Wing MN

 As a professional wedding photographer in the cities, I love when families are gathered in an emotional ceremony.

 This wedding reportage is by far one of the most emotional of the year.
-I capture all the photos of this wedding day at the Saint James Hotel, a magnificent venue.
+I captured all the photos of this wedding day at the Saint James Hotel, a magnificent venue.

 Before that, I met with the bride and the groom in Rochester, MN, and their idyllic project immediately seduced me.
 She comes from the West Coast, while he grew up in Minnesota.
 They were looking for an unobtrusive professional wedding photographer to capture their ceremony near the Twin Cities, at the Saint James Hotel in Red Wing.
 I guess I convinced them because quickly after they booked me, we were shooting their memorable engagement photo shoot in Rochester.